firecracker-microvm/firecracker/docs/jailer.md

   setting the `USE_SECCOMP` environment variable due to a bug in the Linux kernel.
 Enabling it might cause slowness as a result of an increased number of page faults.
+- For extra resilience, the jailer expects to be spawned by the user in a new PID namespace, most likely via a combination of **clone()** with the **CLONE_NEWPID** flag and **exec()**.
+A process must be created in a new PID namespace in order to become a pseudo-init process, and the other option is to use a **clone()** in the jailer, which seems unnecessary.
+- When running with **--daemonize**, the jailer will fail to start if it's a process group leader, because **setsid()** returns an error in this case.
+Spawning the jailer via **clone()** and **exec()** also ensures it cannot be a process group leader.
+- We run the jailer as the **root** user; it actually requires a more restricted set of capabilities, but that's to be determined as features stabilize.
+- The jailer can only log messages to stdout/err for now, which is why the logic associated with **--daemonize** runs towards the end, instead of the very beginning.
+We are working on adding better logging capabilities.

 ## Caveats